Conflux-Chain/CIPs/CIPs/cip-params_dao_vote.md

 The internal contract `ParameterControl` has two interfaces cast the vote and to read the vote:

-* `castVote(uint16, bytes)`.
+* `function castVote(uint64 version, bytes vote_data) external;`.
 The first parameter is a version number to indicate which vote period is the call for.
 The second parameter is an encoded list of `(uint8, uint8, uint256)` where the first element is the voted parameter index, the second element is the chosen option index, and the last element is the number of votes to cast on this option.
-* `readVote(address)`.
+* `function readVote(bytes20 address) external view returns (bytes)`.
 Read the votes data of an account.

 An account can distribute his voting power to different options of the same parameter.
 For any parameter, the total votes for its options should not exceed the account's current total voting power.
-If the function is called for several times within a voting period, only the last successful call takes effect and overrides the previous votes.
+If the function is called for several times within a voting period, for each parameter, only the last successful call takes effect and overrides the previous votes.
+For example, if an account voted for both parameters in the first transactions TX1 and voted for parameter 2 in the second transaction TX2, its vote for parameter 1 remain the same as the one in TX1 and its vote for parameter 2 is changed to the one in TX2.

 At the end of a voting period (counted as block numbers), NEXT_KEY is used to update KEY, and VOTING_KEY is read to compute and update NEXT_KEY.

 An event is also emitted for each successful vote.
-The vote of each account will be stored as a separate storage entry with the key `prefix_and_hash(3, address)` following the PoS identifier storage.
+The vote of each account will be stored in a list of entries following the key `prefix_and_hash(3, address)`.
+Specifically, for the parameter index `i` and the option index `j`, the number of votes for it is stored in `prefix_and_hash(3, address) + i * 3 + j`.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->